-C. extraction of spatial structure information of points
+C. Utilization of spatial structure information of points

 A good point cluster feature can well describe the spatial and topological relationships among the points in the cluster.
 Point clouds usually are unorganized and there are not definitely adjacent relationships among neighboring points.
-It is essential to first find the spatial layout of the points in the point cloud and then Net 3 in the NNSP considers the soft spatial structure information among points.
+It is essential to first find the spatial layout of the points in the point cloud and then Net 3 in the DNNSP considers the soft spatial structure information among points.

-In the point clouds, the noise and marginal points are diffused, which make their features unstable.
+In the point clouds, the marginal points which suffer from the scattering of the laser and sometimes are isolate are diffused, which make their features unstable.
 However, the points except the marginal points on an object, termed as body points, are even and dense, and they generally represent the main structure of the object, Thus, the features extracted from the body points should be highlight.
-However, two different object classes are very similar, these features can hardly separate them.
+However, if two different object classes are very similar, these features can hardly separate them.
 We need more key points, which are usually on the margins of the objects, to recognize them.

 From the above analysis, we should fully consider the contributions of body points and the marginal points for the classification.
-In the NNSP, we first separate the body points and marginal points.
+In the DNNSP, we first separate the body points and marginal points.
 Then, we configure different weights for them.
-Finally, to make sure the NNSP can decide their contributions automatically, the weights of the two types of points are propagated to each other.
+Finally, to make sure the DNNSP can decide their contributions automatically, the weights of the two types of points can propagate to each other.